modularml/mojo/docs/manual/decorators/index.md

 extends the behavior of a struct, a function, or some other code.
 Instead of actually calling the higher-order function, you simply add the decorator (such as the `@value` decorator) above your code (such as a struct).
 The Mojo compiler then uses the decorator function to modify your code at compile time.

+The creation of custom decorators is not yet supported.
+The available ones are built directly into the compiler.

 The following pages describe each built-in decorator with examples.